-There will be no canvas or new document open by default.
-To create a new canvas you have to create a new document from the File menu.
+When you start Krita for the first time there will be no canvas or new document open by default.
+You will be greeted by a welcome screen, which will have option to create a new file or open existing document.
+To create a new canvas you have to create a new document from the File menu or by clicking on New File under start section of the welcome screen.
+This will open the new file dialog box.
 If you want to open an existing image, either use or drag the image from your computer into Krita’s window.

 Creating a New Document¶

 A new document can be created as follows.